mfornace/nupack-docs-dev/sources/start.md

     and browse to open your notebook of choice.
 Click `Run->Run All Cells` to run the entire notebook.
 If no browser window appears, try navigating to the displayed link in your terminal.
 If this doesn't work, troubleshoot your Jupyter installation.

-From version 4.0.0.27, the M1 Mac architecture is now natively supported by the distributed binaries.
-Contact <support@nupack.org> in the off chance that you are trying to run NUPACK on an unsupported architecture.

 ---

 ## Windows installation

-NUPACK may be installed on Windows 10 using the Windows Subsystem for Linux 2 (WSL2).
+NUPACK may be installed on Windows 10/11 using the Windows Subsystem for Linux 2 (WSL2).

 1. Click the start menu and search for "Windows Features".
 Click on "Turn Windows features on or off".
 Check the "Windows Subsystem for Linux" icon